icasimpan/ismael.casimpan.com/content/links.md

 * [Coin Telegraph](https://www.cointelegraph.com/)
 * [Decrypt](https://decrypt.co/)

+# Security
+* [HaveIBeenPawned](https://haveibeenpwned.com/) - FREE site to check if your email or phone is in a breach.

 # Practical Frameworks
 * [HTMLy](https://www.htmly.com) - flat-file CMS that allows you to create a fast, secure, and powerful website or blog in seconnds.